aragon/osx/packages/contracts/docs/core/01-how-it-works/01-the-core-contracts/02-permissions/index.md

 At Aragon, we believe that **DAOs are permission management systems**.
 Permissions between contracts and wallets allow a DAO to manage and govern its actions.

-Here, you will learn how the permissions in aragonOS work how they can be granted and revoked from wallets and contracts, and managed through the DAO.
+Here, you will learn how the permissions in aragonOSx work, how they can be granted and revoked from wallets and contracts, and how they are managed through the DAO.

 As we mentioned earlier, it is essential that only the right person or contract can execute a certain action.
 As a developer, you might have seen or used [modifiers such as `onlyOwner`](https://docs.openzeppelin.com/contracts/2.x/api/ownership#Ownable) in contracts.
 This `onlyOwner` modifier provides basic access control to your DAO: only the `owner` address is permitted to execute the function to which the modifier is attached.

 In aragonOS, we follow the same approach but provide more advanced functionality:
 Each `DAO` contracts includes a `PermissionManager` contract allowing to flexibly, securely, and collectively manage permissions through the DAO and, thus, govern its actions.
-This `PermissionManager`, called `ACL` in previous aragonOS contract versions, was one big reason why aragonOS never got hacked.
+This `PermissionManager`, called `ACL` in previous aragonOSx contract versions, was one big reason why aragonOSx never got hacked.
 The code and configuration of a DAO specifies which wallets or contracts (`who`) are allowed to call which authorized functions on a target contract (`where`).
 Identifiers, permissions, and modifiers link everything together.

 ### Permission Identifiers

-To differentiate between each permission, we give permissions **identifiers** that you will frequently find at the top of aragonOS contracts.
+To differentiate between each permission, we give permissions **identifiers** that you will frequently find at the top of aragonOSx contracts.
 They look something like this:

 ```solidity title="contracts/core/DAO.sol"
 bytes32 public constant EXECUTE_PERMISSION_ID = keccak256("EXECUTE_PERMISSION");